-The Appointed Actuary Report is expected to disclose the reporting relationships and dependencies of the Appointed Actuary.
+The AAR should disclose the reporting relationships and dependencies of the Appointed Actuary.

 For Appointed Actuaries who are employees of the company, the AAR should disclose the name and position of the person (or persons) to whom the Appointed Actuary reports as well as any changes in this regard over the past year.
-Both solid line and dotted line reporting relationships should be disclosed.
-Any anticipated change should also be disclosed.
+Both solid line and dotted line reporting relationships should be disclosed, as well any anticipated change.